MulengaMulenga/sarscov2-analysis/README.md

 # sarscov2-analysis
-Contains a collection ofbioinformatics analysis for sarscovs
+Contains a collection of bioinformatics analysis for sarscov2 and plasmodium falciparum sequencing set up
 ## Getting started

 In order to get started you will have to install `git` and `conda`.